ropaha/Caribou-Firmware/README.md

 # Caribou Firmware MK3

 This repository contains the source code and the development versions of the firmware running on the [Caribou](https://caribou3d.com/en/3-3d-printers) 220/320/420 (MK3S/MK3/MK2.5S/MK2.5) line of printers.
-The original [Prusa Printer](https://www.prusa3d.com/) ist also supported.
+The original [Prusa Printer](https://www.prusa3d.com/) is also supported.

 The latest official builds can be downloaded from [Caribou3d](https://caribou3d.com/en/content/10-caribou-firmware).
 Pre-built development releases are also [available here](https://github.com/Caribou3d/Caribou-Firmware/releases).